es-ude/ElasticNodeMiddleware/docs/CloneGuide.md

 # Clone Guide

-For using the elastic node middleware as a libary see the [WriteOwnProgramGuide.md](WriteOwnProgramGuide.md).
+For using the elastic node middleware as a library see the [WriteOwnProgramGuide.md](WriteOwnProgramGuide.md).

 ## Set up